 My next visit to Guatemala

 I left Guatemala already planning a return visit (this almost never happened!).
 I definitely want to climb Acatenango next time, then I want to spend some time in Xela to do more hiking.
 Other travelers rave about Rio Dulce (sweet river).
 Ixil/Nebaj triangle sounds incredibly traditional and fascinating.
-There’s so much to do in Guatemala.
+There’s so much to do and so many places to go in Guatemala, in 10 days I barely scratched the surface.

-So far, it’s my favorite country I’ve visited in 2017 (will Argentina beat Guatemala?
+So far, Guatemala is my favorite country I’ve visited in 2017 (will Argentina beat Guatemala?
 We’ll find out at the end of this year :))